 - Promotes positivity and a sense of well-being

-Regular practice of Anuloma Viloma has its advantages.
-The yogic breathing technique aims at improving respiration and blood circulation.
+Therefore the regular practice of Anuloma Viloma has its advantages.
+So the yogic breathing technique aims at improving respiration and blood circulation.
 It ensures the proper distribution of oxygen across all organs since the exercise involves deep and slow breathing.
-Anuloma viloma pranayama has several benefits in restoring the body’s metabolic activities.
+It has several benefits in restoring the body’s metabolic activities.

-You can practice anuloma viloma in combination with other Yogic breathing exercises like Bhastrika, Bhramari, or Kapalbhati.
+You can practice anuloma viloma with other Yogic breathing exercises like Bhastrika, Bhramari, or Kapalbhati.

 Tips for practicing anuloma viloma pranayama

 - Begin your day with the Anuloma Viloma exercise to start with positive vibes

 - Relaxing posture is essential as you will be focusing on breathing during Anuloma Viloma practice.

 - You may sit in a chair while practising Anuloma Viloma if unable to sit in Padmasana.

 - Focusing on your breathing is essential to derive maximum advantages from the Pranayama exercises.

 - Try to keep your mind free from thoughts.

 - Complete a maximum of ten rounds of Anuloma Viloma exercise